-- 14.-(1) Where it is alleged that the owner of a ship has incurred a liability under section 3 as a result of any discharge or escape of bunker oil occurring, or as a result of any relevant threat of contamination arising, while there was in force a contract of insurance or other security to which a certificate referred to in section 12 is related, proceedings to enforce a claim in respect of the liability may be brought against the person who provided the insurance or other security (referred to in this Act as the insurer). - (2) In any proceedings brought against the insurer by virtue of this section, it shall be a defence (in addition to any defence affecting the owner's liability) to prove that the discharge or escape, or the relevant threat of contamination, as the case may be, was due to the wilful misconduct of the owner himself. - (3) The insurer may limit his liability in respect of claims made against him by virtue of this section in like manner and to the same extent as the owner may limit his liability but the insurer may do so whether or not the discharge or escape, or the relevant threat of contamination, as the case may be, resulted from anything done or omitted to be done by the owner as mentioned in section 6(4). - (4) Where the owner and the insurer each apply to the Court for the limitation of his liability, any sum paid into Court in pursuance of either application shall be treated as paid also in pursuance of the other.
+14.-(1) Where it is alleged that the owner of a ship has incurred a liability under section 3 as a result of any discharge or escape of bunker oil occurring, or as a result of any relevant threat of contamination arising, while there was in force a contract of insurance or other security to which a certificate mentioned in section 12 is related, proceedings to enforce a claim in respect of the liability may be brought against the person who provided the insurance or other security (called in this Act the insurer).

-CAP.
-179A
+(2) In any proceedings brought against the insurer by virtue of this section, it is a defence (in addition to any defence affecting the owner's liability) to prove that the discharge or escape or the relevant threat of contamination (as the case may be) was due to the wilful misconduct of the owner.

+(3) The insurer may limit the insurer's liability in respect of claims made against the insurer by virtue of this section in like manner and to the same extent as the owner may limit the owner's liability but the insurer may do so whether or not the discharge or escape or the relevant threat of contamination (as the case may be) resulted from anything done or omitted to be done by the owner as mentioned in section 6(4).

+(4) Where the owner and the insurer each apply to the Court for the limitation of the liability of the owner or the insurer (as the case may be), any sum paid into Court in pursuance of either application is treated as paid also in pursuance of the other.